ikluft/prefvote/doc/PrefVote_YAML_input.md

 # PrefVote YAML Input File Specification

-PrefVote's primary vote input file format uses YAML.
+PrefVote's primary vote input file format uses YAML to structure input data about a vote, including metadata about the voting topic and ballots containing the votes.

 The file is separated by two or more YAML "documents", or separate file sections.
 Each document in the YAML file is separated by a "---" line.
 If there are more than two, then additional document sections are for testing purposes.